The BBC Worldwide Board is responsible for ensuring that the

 term of two years which may be extended subject to satisfactory

 performance and agreement from the shareholder.
-The two public
+The public service

-are our shareholder's nominees on the BBC Worldwide Board.
-Neither
+Non-executive Directors are our shareholder's nominees on the BBC

-Nicholas Eldred nor Zarin Patel has a fixed term appointment;
+Worldwide Board.
+Zarin Patel does not have a fixed term

-however, both appointments may be replaced at any time by the
+may be replaced at any time by the shareholder.

 The Board considers each of the Non-executive Directors to be

-independent in character and judgment.
+independent in character and judgement.
 Charlotte Hogg and Tim

 Weller do not have any relationships or circumstances which are